Sebberh/RenovateTutorial/ReadMe.md

 }

 ```
-19. Check the issue again and see that the bot have closed it automatically.
+19. Check the issue again and see that the bot has closed it automatically.

 20. Open package.json and change the version of express to 4.17.0.
 The file should look something like this: